-The Company's Corporate Social Responsibility Policy (CSR Policy) duly approved by theBoard indicates the activities to be undertaken by the Company to fulfil the expectationof our Stakeholders and to continuously improve our social environmental and economicperformance while ensuring sustainability and operationalcare success of our Company.
+The Company's Corporate Social Responsibility Policy (CSR Policy) duly approved by theBoard indicates the activities to be undertaken by the Company to fulfil the expectationof our Stakeholders and to continuously improve our social environmental and economicalperformance while ensuring sustainability and operationalcare success of our Company.
 TheCompany would also undertake other need based initiatives in compliance with Schedule VIIto the Companies Act 2013.

-The guiding principles for all CSR initiatives of the Company are as follows:
+The guiding principles for all CSR initiatives of the Company on are as follows:

-The CSR Policy may be accessed on the Company's website at the link http//www.hindwarehomes.com/pdf/ csr_policy_hsil.pdf.
+The CSR Policy may be accessed on the Company's website at thelink:http://www.hindwarehomes.com/pdf/CSR-Policy-Version-II.pdf

-The Annual Report on CSR Activities for the financial year 2016-17 is enclosed asAnnexure E to this Report.
+The Annual Report on CSR Activities for the financial year 2017-18 is enclosed asAnnexure E to this report.

 NUMBER OF BOARD MEETINGS